 Knowing what you’re not good at is just as important as pinpointing your strengths.
 Your strengths should serve you well, but they may not be enough to make your business successful.

-You may have to develop some new skills.
-Or you might need to hire someone to help you.
 Complete an honest self-assessment to identify areas that may need improvement or require outside help.

 Understanding the needs and desires of the market shapes the direction of your business.
 You may already know from your work experience or experiences as a customer.
 If you’re not sure, conduct your own research by asking people you know or talking with business owners.